Radyo Bandera Central Luzon

-DWJC (90.3 FM), broadcasting as 90.3 Radyo Bandera News FM, is a radio station owned and operated by Bandera News Philippines through its licensee, Fairwaves Broadcasting Network.
-The station's main studio is located at Purok 4, Brgy.
+90.3 Radyo Bandera News FM (90.3 FM), is a radio station owned and operated by Bandera News Philippines through its licensee, Palawan Broadcasting Corporation.
+The station's main studio is located at Lucero St., Purok 4, Brgy.
 Mabolo, Malolos.
-The station currently operates daily from 6:00 AM to 9:00 PM.
+The station currently operates daily from 6:00 AM to 8:00 PM.

 History

 As Radyo Bulacan

 The provincial government of Bulacan established its own radio called "Radyo Bulacan" under the call letters DWRB on 90.3 FM.
 Radyo Bulacan broadcasts as a community radio station, airing news, music and local issues regarding the province.

 Radyo Bulacan later on moved to 95.9 FM.
 Currently, the station broadcasts at 103.9 FM.

 As DWJC

 Around in the mid-2010s, the Colegio de San Jose - Malolos (owners of 88.7 DWAP-FM) acquired the 90.3 frequency and launched its new radio station under the callsign DWJC-FM.
 JC FM airs in a hybrid format (adult contemporary and community radio).